spraakbanken/swell-project/Normalization_guidelines.md

    Here, it is not clear if by "mycket bor" the learner meant "mycket med att bo" or "mycket bra".
 Since our notion of minimal target hypothesis requires not changing the meaning (or at least changing it as little as possible), we prefer "mycket med att bo" despite the fact that this involved more tokens that are changed (see further below).

-2. Assuming a particular target hypothesis, several normalisations are still possible.
+2. Assuming a particular target hypothesis, several normalizations are still possible.
 (This is analogous to the fact that there are several possible correct translations of a sentence.)

    Mit Bostaden är stor och ser gul farg fint hus   &nbsp; &larr; Original